ladyviolette/ladyviolette/README.md

 - 👋 Hi, I’m @ladyviolette
-- 👀 I’m interested in ...
+- 👀 I’m interested in web and app development,project management.I am already a digital marketing professional.
 - 🌱 I’m currently learning C#,.Net,Java,SQL,python,React.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on app development and SAAS projects.
-- 📫 How to reach me ...
+- 📫 Reach me at officialventure4@gmail.com

 <!---
 ladyviolette/ladyviolette is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.